shallbe1/region-registration/README.md

 Install the required dependencies for LightGlue and SAM2, and install kmeans-pytorch.
 If necessary, compile the corresponding folders for LightGlue and SAM2.

+The code will be released upon the paper's publication.

 # run
 cd  sam2